Oh, wow

 The endless charging of just about everything.

-Aside from laptops and phones, we have Bluetooth speakers, headphones and these stick-on lights that can be helpful in a dark closet or cupboard.
-Magnetic closet lights that require charging too frequently.
-I had one go rogue and turn on inside my closet and awakening me in the middle of the night with a blare of light coming out the cracks in the door—enough to draw me make me get up to remove it since there was no way to turn it off.
+Aside from laptops and phones, we have Bluetooth speakers, headphones, toothbrushes, and an array of household gadgets, such as lights easily installed inside dark closets or cupboards.
+All require frequent charging.
+I had one stick-on light go rogue in the middle of the night, awakening me with a blast of light oozing out the cracks in the door—enough to make me get up to remove it and place it far outof view since there was no way to turn it off the glowing stick.

 My husband recently acquired an electronic nail clipper.
-I noticed in the instructions a warning to be sure to use only original charger—otherwise, there could be a risk of to fire.
+The instructions warn to be sure to use only the original charger.
+Otherwise, there could be a risk of to fire.

 What?
 Now I have to worry about these devices erupting in flames?
 There are so many cords and charging ends that appear so similar, differing in size only just slightly.
 There is no turning back from all this.